platformsh/platformsh-docs/docs/layouts/shortcodes/source-integration/intro.md

 Any changes you push directly get overwritten by the integration when changes happen in the {{ $source }} repository.

-When you set up an integration with {{ $source }}, it automates the following processes for you
+When you set up an integration with {{ $source }}, it automates the following processes for you:

 - Creating a new environment when a branch is created or a {{ $pull }} request is opened.
 - Rebuilding the environment when new code is pushed to {{ $source }}.